jacobharmon43/Unity-CharacterController2D/README.md

 Things Id Like to do but havent because my project didn't call for it
 - [ ] Different Collider Shape support
+- [ ] Slope extension is a bit buggy, look into some edge cases for steeper slope traversal

 Feel free to use however, change however.
 I'd enjoy if anyone who uses it also creates a pull request with additional changes or features, just so I can see them.
 It would be cool.